AgoCodeBro/maze-solver/README.md

 these are some of the features that will be added

-- Maze generation
-- Maze solving
-- Visualization of the solving path using:
+- Select what algorithim is used:
     - BFS
     - DFS
     - A*

+- Choose grid size
+- Make window resizable

 ## License